-HHW Program services are directly mandated under AB939, which establishes statutory authority to provide for funding to support planning and implementation of integrated waste management programs.
-The AB939 HHW Fee, of \$2.60 per ton, collected as part of the AGENCY AGREEMENT FOR COUNTYWIDE AB939 IMPLEMENTATION FEE will be the primary source of funding for CoHHW Program services.
+HHW Program services are mandated by State law, Public Resources Code Section 41500 et seq.
+State law authorizes cities and counties to impose fees in amounts sufficient to support planning and implementation of integrated waste management programs, Including HHW elements.
+The AB939 HHW Fee, of \$2.60 per ton, imposed by the County as part of the AB939 Implementation Fee and collected and distributed in accordance with the AGREEMENT FOR COUNTYWIDE AB939 IMPLEMENTATION FEE will be the primary source of funding for CoHHW Program services.
+CITY agrees that COUNTY may utilize CITY's share of the AB939 HHW Fee to provide HHW Program services in accordance with the terms and conditions of this Agreement.